ronabraham/appointmentdemo/README.md

 Basic Error Checking and Validations are present for scheduling of appointments.
 Authentication has not been implemented due to shortage of time.
 Unit Test Cases have not been requested .
+Note - Duration of appointment requested in the assignment can be achieved by calculating the difference between starttime and endtime from the database record.
+There is no endpoint for the same.
 HOW TO INSTALL / EXECUTE
 ________________________
 Note - Please ensure you have Java 8 JRE / SKD ($java -version) and maven installed.
-Clone the Source Url and "cd" to appointmentdemo folder Based on dependencies added in pom.xml please execute a
+Clone the Source Url and "cd" to appointmentdemo folder Based on dependencies added in pom.xml (jpa , h2, spring web) please execute a
 $maven update from the terminal
 $mvn spring-boot:run (or open the source in Spring / Eclipse and run the maven command from the menu